adore/daylight/doc/develop.md

 [Strong Parameters](http://guides.rubyonrails.org/action_controller_overview.html#strong-parameters)
 unpermitted or missing attributes will be detected.

-> Future: it would be nice to know which paramter and if it was a required
+> FUTURE: it would be nice to know which paramter and if it was a required
 > parameter or an unpermitted one.

 Lets say `created_at` is not permitted on the `PostController`: